Millennium History

 Historical story

-• Savoiardi:When were these biscuits invented?
+• Ladyfingers:When were these biscuits invented?

 Savoiardi biscuits You would have never thought that Savoiardi, the famous biscuits also used for the preparation of many homemade desserts, date back to the Middle Ages?
 To be precise, at the end of the 14th century and the name derives from that of House of Savoy ( see also https://www.

-• Louis IX, King of France:Discovered the True Cause of His Death
+• Louis IX, King of France:Discovered the True Cause of his Death

 • Ladislao I of Naples:Illness or Murder in "Red Lights"?